 - 1S-6S battery support.

 - Supports almost every battery type: LiHV, LiPo, LiIon, LiFe, NiMH / NiCd, Pb.

 - Charges 4S batteries at up to 20Amps.
 500W power output max.

 - Supports all the standard charging modes: Charge, Balance, Discharge, Storage Charge.

 - $80 at the time of writing.

 The first thing you have to figure out is how to supply wall power to the charger.
 You can buy dedicated power supplies that were specifically built for chargers, but my recommendation is to look for retired server power supplies.
 These can often be picked up for less than $30 on Amazon or eBay and can provide more than enough power to charge many batteries at once.
-The Supernight 12V 360W power supply which can be bought on Amazon for $21 is a great example of this type of power supply, and I highly recommend it.
+We recommend using power supplies built for HP proliant servers as they are cheap and readily available.
+Here is one for $20.
 It should be capable of charging 4S batteries at the maximum 20A of the iSDT SC-620.

 The iSDT user interface is extremely intuitive – I was able to charge my battery very quickly without consulting the charger manual.
 Simply press the control wheel once to access the charging menu, configure the various settings, and hit “Start”.
 If you plug the balance port in, the charger balances the cells as well as charges them.
 If you don’t plug in the balance port, the charger will do a basic charge.
 The battery voltage setting gets pre-selected when you plug the battery balance plug in – nice feature.